-Not much can be done to manipulate the outcome at craps.
-Instead of trying to predict the result of a single roll, a strategically well-planned game involves riding on the outcome and accordingly varying the amount of a bet.
+Not much can be done to manipulate the actual dice outcome at craps.
+Instead of trying to predict the result of a single roll, a strategically well-planned strategy involves riding on the outcome and accordingly varying the amount of a bet.

 Using the Odds

 Try to use high-odds bets and be mentally prepared that you will not win each time the dice is rolled.
 Hence, take the best odds you can manage, use them in your favor as far as possible, and play cleverly.

-Apart from this, a player must concentrate upon the odds in order to improve the best bet.
+Apart from this, a player must concentrate on the odds in order to improve the best bet.
 He must either buy odds in a Pass or Lay Odds in case of ‘Don’t Pass’.
 This plan improves your initial bet because the house takes on edge on Odds.

 Place an Odds Bet by supplementing the initial Pass/Don’t Pass with an incremental amount after the Come Out roll.
-Generally you must buy the biggest Odds possible for the greater the Odds bet, in betting the maximum here you minimize the house advantage.
+Generally, you must buy the biggest Odds possible for the greater the Odds bet, in betting the maximum here you minimize the house advantage.

-Here’s a basic rule that you can follow: If you’re Laying Odds, let the Initial Don’t Pass bet be a multiple of $6 and then bet full on your Double Odds for a multiple of $12.
+Confused?
+Here’s a basic rule that you can follow: If you’re Laying Odds, let the initial Don’t Pass bet be a multiple of $6 and then bet full on your Odds for a multiple of $12.

 Don’t Pass for Success

-The strategy is to look at playing wrong so as to take the smaller house edge and grind it out.
-Playing Wrong and Laying Odds is for seasoned players with a big roll and who for those who have the perseverance to spread the wins over longer play time.
+The strategy is to look at playing “wrong” so as to take the smaller house edge and grind it out.
+Playing “Wrong” and Laying Odds is for seasoned players with a big bankroll and for those who have the perseverance to spread the wins over longer play time.